Gosti-Network/chia-walletconnect/README.md

+# DEPRECATED - this is old wallet connect code.
+The current stuff has moved to spriggan-shared.

+I may update this with the new walletconnect 2 code at a later time if a better standalone lib doesn't get made

 # chia-walletconnect

 A Chia specific WalletConnect client derived from the original [Chia Wallet Connect DApp Test](https://github.com/Chia-Network/chia-wallet-connect-dapp-test) with all of the bloat cut out and added chia functionality.